cojoda/ByteMe/README.md

-# ByteMe Lexer
+# Morph Lexer

 ## Project Overview
 This project is a lexer designed for a custom language (F24).
 The lexer reads the source code, processes keywords, operators, punctuation, and identifiers, and returns corresponding tokens.
 It uses `flex` to define lexical rules and process input.

 ## Repository URL
-You can find the project repository at: [ByteMe GitHub](https://github.com/cojoda/ByteMe.git).
+You can find the project repository at: [Morph GitHub](https://github.com/cojoda/Morph.git).

 ## How to Build and Run